beling/book-pl/src/ch13-02-iterators.md

-instance of `Counter`, pair them with values produced by another `Counter` instance after skipping the first value, multiply each pair together, keep only those results that are divisible by 3, and add all the resulting values together, we could do so, as shown in the test in Listing 13-23:
+instance of `Counter`, pair them with values produced by another `Counter` instance after skipping the first value, multiply each pair together, keep only those results that are divisible by 3, and add all the resulting values together, we could do so, as shown in the test in listing 13-23:

-<span class="filename">Filename: src/lib.rs</span>
+<span class="filename">Plik: src/lib.rs</span>

 ```rust
 {{#rustdoc_include ../listings/ch13-functional-features/listing-13-23/src/lib.rs:here}}